eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-definitions.md

 permalink: basic-definitions.html
 ---

+{% include warning.html content="Definitions based on Eclipse Vorto are currently not yet implemented, but the concept is already clear and documented here." %}

 Ditto supports contract-based development by using Definitions to ensure validity and integrity of your managed assets.
 This concept is especially useful for large-scale and cross-domain solutions.

 These formal Definitions are derived from device abstractions - so called “Information Models” and “Function Blocks” - which can be modeled based on [Eclipse Vorto](http://www.eclipse.org/vorto/).